k1151msarandega/WISER-Vanguard-2026-Hackathon/README.md

 before continuing further.
 Not everything closed — documented honestly below.

 **Closed:**
-- **Real OHLCV, 9 of 15 tickers** (SPY, IWM, GLD, DBC, USO, UUP, FXE, TLT, JNK) via `defeatbeta/yahoo-finance-data` on Hugging Face, queried directly with DuckDB (predicate pushdown, no full-file download needed).
-Long real history (some back to 1996), updated through 2026-07-27. **JNK replaces HYG** in the universe — same asset class (high-yield corporate credit), substituted because HYG isn't in this dataset's coverage.
-- **Remaining 6 tickers** (EFA, EEM, IEF, LQD, VNQ, VNQI) — confirmed not in the HF dataset (checked directly, plus 15 plausible substitutes, only 1 hit) and not on FRED (confirmed: FRED's "ETF" tag covers macro/spread series thematically adjacent to ETF categories, not actual fund price/NAV data — checked directly, no real series exists for these tickers). yfinance remains the fallback path for these six.
 - **Real risk-free rate**: FRED `DGS3MO`, `market_data/risk_free_rate.py`.
   Live pull when reachable; cached fallback is a real cited value (3.70% as of 2026-05-12), not invented.
 Wired into `solve_markowitz()` — the